 - Cranky Neighbor: Mr. Robinson's smug sense of superiority toward the Wattersons is one of his only sources of enjoyment, and he's constantly trying to find something wrong with them, going so far as to camp in his trash can all day to find out if they were using it without his permission.

 - Expy: He bears a lot of resemblance to Squidward in terms of personality (a Cranky Neighbor who the main character inexplicably adores, loves dance) and appearance (same nose, round bald head, similar coloration).
+His relationship to Gumball and Darwin is clearly based on Mr. Wilson and Dennis the Menace.

 - Fully Dressed Cartoon Animal